Madelene/100-days-of-code/log.md

 - Today feels like a better day than yesterday, despite the fact that I did learn a lot (more productive)

+### R2 Day 21: May 2, 2018 Wednesday

+** Today's Progress**
+- Learning more and more about data, protecting data, GDPR, encryption

+**Thoughts:**
+- In this day and age, it is smart to think about these things!